Six Predictions for Higher Ed Marketing in 2026: What’s Next, and What We’re Doing About it

 AI won’t take creative jobs in 2026; it’ll take over repetitive tasks.
 The opportunity lies in using machine learning to test micro-content, analyze audience response, and feed real-time insight back to strategy.

-The winners will use AI to surface what humans should act on.
-Patterns, tone shifts, and resonance cues, then apply intuition to what those signals mean.
+The winners will use AI to surface what humans should act on, patterns, tone shifts, resonance cues, and then apply their intuition to what those signals mean.
 It’s not automation; it’s amplification.
 The creative process stays human-led, while AI becomes the deployment engine that scales quality, consistency, and relevance.

 What Ologie Will Do About It